wrapperband/eFloys/README.md

 then in Run menu - click Run File

-It is best to rest the system after pressing start evolution.
+It is best to reset the system after pressing start evolution.
 The efloys are often fast, it is usually prudent to slow them down with move slower.

 Initially the screen shows all green food type efloys.
 When you press Scramble, the various coloured floys are predator efloys.
 They die off if they don't find a green efloy.
 The green efloys are random generated, but still have an effect on successful novel flockings that are possible.
 The major effect being the box size.